engrchrishenry/lensless_face_recognition/README.md

-# Official PyTorch Implementation of Privacy-Preserving Face Recognition and Verification With Lensless Camera, TCSVT, 2024
-This is the official pytorch implmentation of the TCSVT 2024 paper titled "Privacy-Preserving Face Recognition and Verification With Lensless Camera."
+Privacy-Preserving Face Recognition and Verification With Lensless Camera This is the official pytorch implmentation of the TCSVT 2024 paper titled "Privacy-Preserving Face Recognition and Verification With Lensless Camera."
 IEEE Transactions on Biometrics, Behavior, and Identity Science (2024)."Henry, Chris, M. Salman Asif, and Zhu Li.
 "Privacy-Preserving Face Recognition and Verification With Lensless Camera".